minefulhq/Coinstash-Framework-Example-Windows/README.md

 # Dependencies

-You need the Windows Library - `Coinstash_Windows.Dll`
+You need the Windows Library - `Mineful_Windows.Dll`

 For broader support and compatibility, you should also include the following .Dll's in your project